 Road Rules are developed at state government levels, and some rules for driving in NSW are different to those of neighbouring states.

 Helpful Hint: Unusual or Unknown NSW-specific Road Rules can be found here.

 In Sydney, parking on the CBD streets is scarce and comes with strict time limits, often requiring payment at a nearby meter.
 These meters will accept coin or card payments; however, card payments are relatively new and it’s always a great idea to be equipped with parking change.

 In central Sydney, car parks are relatively common around the CBD areas, Kings Cross and Goulburn Street.
 At Sydney Airport there are various parking options both on-airport and off-airport.

 Outside the CBD, street parking is legal where permitted.
 It is essential to keep an eye out for signs to avoid the risk of a parking fine, which can be above $400.
 Cars must always be parked in the same direction as traffic is heading, penalties can also apply there.

 Sydney is a trade hub and a global city with ample opportunity for employment for those ready to hit the ground running.
-Recruitment practices are different based on the industry, and it can be a great idea to touch base with a local Sydney recruitment agency and have a chat about acceptable practices.
+When moving to Sydney, it is important to know that recruitment practices are different based on the industry, and it can be a great idea to touch base with a local Sydney recruitment agency and have a chat about acceptable practices.
 If looking for hospitality work, it’s still quite common to see signs on windows prompting to apply within, and in these cases it’s most suitable to walk in, make an introduction, and chat about the opportunity with a senior on site.